Travel.State.Gov > International Travel > Learn About Your Destination > Uganda International Travel Information

 Further health information:

 Road Conditions and Safety: Nighttime travel should be avoided whenever possible.
-Highway travel at night is particularly dangerous, including on the road between Entebbe Airport and Kampala.
-The Embassy recommends caution on this road and use of a reliable taxi service to and from the airport.
-With the exception of the Kampala-Entebbe airport road, U.S. Embassy employees are prohibited from driving at dark on roads outside the limits of cities and large towns.
+Highway travel at night is particularly dangerous, including on the roads between Entebbe Airport and Kampala.
+The Embassy recommends caution on these roads and use of a reliable taxi service to and from the airport.
+With the exception of the Kampala-Entebbe airport road, U.S. Embassy employees are prohibited from driving after dark on roads outside the limits of cities and large towns.
 Alcohol is frequently a contributing factor in road accidents, particularly at night.

 Pedestrians often walk in the roads and may not be visible to motorists.
 Large branches or rocks in the road sometimes indicate an upcoming obstruction or other hazards.
 Ugandan law requires that the drivers stop and exchange information and assist any person injured in an accident.
 Mob anger and violence against the driver perceived to be at fault may occur.
 In these instances, Ugandans often do not get out of their cars, but drive to the nearest police station to report the accident.